AKRGames/AlterTrack-archive/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1452440151196635145) <-
 ___
-### On November 4th, Dan tweeted out a 9-tweet thread about problems on implementing and adapting already existing mod characters into this AU.
+### On November 4th, Dan tweeted out a 14-tweet thread about problems (that don't exist anymore) on implementing and adapting already existing mod characters into this AU.
 > Thinking about the characters (specifically BF's brothers), I'm having some creative problems, because the BF's family is composed of
 -His Dad
 -His Mom